-Assistant Judges are lower level judges who do not play in the events and whose sole duty is to assist the Head Judge in performing his/her various duties.
-The Assistant Judge(s) is the default backup should the Head Judge need to step down during an event for any reason.
-This transfer can be temporary or for the remainder of the event.
-If the Head Judge needs to be replaced for the duration of the event, clarification may need to be provided to the PBE Community Manager as requested.
+Assistant Judges are lower level judges who do not play in the roundups and whose sole duty is to assist the Head Judge in performing his/her various duties.
+The Assistant Judge(s) is the default backup should the Head Judge need to step down during a roundup for any reason.
+This transfer can be temporary or for the remainder of the roundup.
+If the Head Judge needs to be replaced for the duration of the roundup, clarification may need to be provided to the PBE Community Manager as requested.